prakhar0711/prakhar0711/README.md

 <h1>Hi there👋, I'm Prakhar</h1>

 # 💫 About Me:
-- 👯 I'm a recent graduate with a passion for technology and web.<br>
+- 👯 I'm a Software Developer fresher with a passion for technology and web.<br>

 - 🌱 I’m currently exploring **Rust** and **Go**